 For Students Students who have learning differences, and do not learn the traditional way may benefit from our package of services.
 Bronco STAR participants have regular meetings with an Academic Success Coach, one-on-one tutoring, dedicated study space in the Bronco STAR HUB, access to assistive technology, and the ability to learn from one another to meet school and life goals.

-For Staff STAR Champions are our partners in the effort to increase transition, access, and retention in many student-centered offices across campus.
-Champions' primary role is to serve as a point of contact for our students when they need assistance.
+For Faculty & Staff STAR Champions are our partners in the effort to increase transition, access, and retention in many student-centered offices across campus.
+Champions' primary role is to serve as advocates for students with learning differences and as a point of contact for our students when they need assistance.